Clean Water Revolving Fund

 Please refer to the Green Project Reserve Guidance below for further information.
 If you are interested in applying for an SRF loan, a final project plan must be submitted or postmarked on or before July 1 to be considered for funding in the next fiscal year.
 As of October 1, 2017, the SRF program has provided low interest loans for 582 projects, totaling $4.8 billion.

 STRATEGIC WATER QUALITY INITIATIVES FUND

 If you are interested in applying for an SWQIF loan, a final project plan must be submitted or postmarked on or before July 1 to be considered for funding in the next fiscal year.
-As of October 1, 2012, the SWQIF program has provided low interest loans for 20 projects, totaling almost $24 million.
+As of October 1, 2017, the SWQIF program has provided low interest loans for 21 projects, totaling $24 million.

 For FY 2019, the real discount rate (which does not include an inflation premium) is 0.2% or .002 for a 20-year period.
 This rate should be used in SRF and/or SWQIF project planning for cost-effectiveness analysis only.